simOne3107/R4CogPsy/README.md

 wordcount <- 16785
 ```

-The new `variable` will be stored in R. Type the variable's name in the R console to see the value which is associated with it.
+The new `variable` will be stored in R. Type the variable's name in the R console to see the value which is associated with it:

 ```r
 NewVariable